zuercher8353/BINF4241-group28/Assignment4/README.md

 The dishwasher must be switched on first.
 After switching it on, the program can be set.
 If the user sets this parameter twice the old parameter gets overwritten by the new one.
 After setting the program an automatic timer is set.
 If the program is set the dishwasher can start washing.
 During the washing process the program can't be modified.
 The user can interrupt the washing process which interrupts the washing and resets the program (also the automatic timer).
 The dishwasher can be switched off at any time which completely shuts down the device.
-To run a new program while the dishwasher is already washing the actual program must be interrupted.
 CheckTimer returns the active timer if the dishwasher is running, the last set timer if a timer is set or no timer set if no timer is set.
 When the program ends the device gets into the Ended state which preserves the program (also the timer) that was previously set.
 The user can immediately start washing again or change the program and then start washing.